pixiebrix/interview-tests/README.md

 Bug 6: why isn't the task staying deleted?
 (Part 2)

 - Solution: Move the server call before the UI call.
-Show an alert if the server call fails.
+Show an alert if the server call fails (`alert("message")` is OK)
-- Skills tested: have the explain error handling UX approaches
+- Skills tested: have the explain better handling UI/UX

 Task 7: write a "retry" method and apply it to the POST/DELETE methods